-Kolter, a Democrat, was the representative for Pennsylvania's 4th congressional district from 1983 to 1992.
+Kolter was the representative for Pennsylvania’s 4th congressional district and was a Democrat.
+He served from 1983 to 1992.

 Kolter is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Kolter sponsored and cosponsored.
 See full analysis methodology.

 Kolter was the primary sponsor of 1 bill that was enacted: